beeware/toga/docs/reference/api/widgets/canvas.rst

 Usage
 -----

-Simple usage to draw an image on the screen:
+Simple usage to draw a black circle on the screen using the arc drawing object:

 .. code-block:: Python